setiQuest/seti_signal_sim/README.md

 #### OLD way, no SBT

-Note, these instructions will not create an uber jar and just compiles the core .java class files.
+Note, these instructions will not create an uber jar and just compiles the core .java classes.

-These instructions are here in order to support the original authors of the core .java files.
+These instructions are here in order to support the original authors of the core .java code.

-These instructions encourage all dependency libraries to be downloaded and installed in the "dependencies" folder.
+These instructions encourage all dependency libraries to be downloaded and installed in the `dependencies` folder.
 The `setup.sh` script adds that folder to the CLASSPATH envar.
 As of this writing, the java code is only dependent upon the Jackson tools for generating JSON.